simplesalt/main-9bc77/content/posts/cis2_1.md

 Create a list (**Software Inventory**)of all the software installed and running in your environment (CIS 2.1).
 The easiest way is to use discovery tools (CIS 2.4), then deduplicate across them to get a single list.
 Use your discovery tools to create and maintain a list for each IT Asset.
 Store all the lists in your CMDB and use some data quality management to keep them usefully accurate.

 Next, augment each item on the **Software Inventory** with some helpful data, including some kind of vetting (CIS 2.2, 2.3).
 When you're mature with those, lock down operating systems to only permit software vetted in the **Software Inventory** to run (CIS 2.5-2.7).

+This vision is harder than the **Inventory of IT Stuff** if you're *only satisfied with perfection*.
+But perfection is a myth that you shouldn't even strive for, especially in security.
+Doing CIS 2 to an *adequate *quality is incredibly valuable.

 # The Specifics of 2.1